grasu1555/ninjeye/README.md

           :x:  Removed EterX checks<br>
       </li>
       <li>
-           :love_letter:  Added email address and information for MessageBox errors
+           :love_letter:  Added email address and information to MessageBox errors
       </li>
       <li>
           :laughing:  A lot of other changes and improvements that I can not write here because cuckoos are :eyes:<br>